Global stocks drift lower as investors await news on trade

 AP Business Writer

-SEOUL, South Korea (AP) - Global stock markets were drifting lower Thursday as investors awaited further moves in global trade disputes with the U.S. soon to make a key decision on auto tariffs.
+SEOUL, South Korea (AP) - Global stock markets were drifting lower Thursday as investors awaited further moves in global trade disputes with the U.S. mulling whether to impose new tariffs on autos and auto parts.
 Its trading partners in Europe and Asia could retaliate in kind, denting one of the key drivers of global growth.

 KEEPING SCORE: European markets traded mostly lower early Thursday with France's CAC 40 down 0.4 percent at 5,426.28.
 Germany's DAX fell 0.3 percent to 12,726.68.
 But Britain's FTSE 100 added 0.2 percent to 7,689.51.
 Futures augured a lukewarm start on Wall Street with S&P futures down 0.2 percent and Dow futures down 0.1 percent.